elaragon/decidimviz/README.md

 Online debate tools in participatory democracy and crowdsourcing legislation remains limited by several factors.
 One of them arises when discussion of proposals reach a large number of contributions and therefore citizens encounter difficulties in mapping the arguments that constitute the dialectical debate.

-To address this issue, this visualization tool that shows the discussion of a debate/proposal as an interactive radial tree.
+To address this issue, this visualization tool shows the discussion of a debate/proposal as an interactive radial tree.
 The tool builds on *[Decide Madrid](https://decide.madrid.es/)*, the platform for direct democracy launched by the City Council of Madrid in September 2015.